rique223/projeto_dropdown/README.md

 ### How to Run this App?
 1. Download or clone this repository
 2. Install node.js.
 Link: https://nodejs.org/en/
-3. Open your favorite CLI and execute the command npm i followed by npm start.
+3. Open the project in your favorite CLI and execute the command npm i followed by npm start.